GANJI-PRAVEEN/NotesPro-ToDoList-/README.md

 	<h3>So My Idea to those people is "Planning"(ToDoList)</h3>
 </div>

-- _Planning means make notes of their tasks On Everyday Night Before bed, make notes of your tasks you have to do tomorrow make a list of the tasks and wisely do the task tomorrow_
+<em>Planning means make notes of their tasks On Everyday Night Before bed, make notes of your tasks you have to do tomorrow make a list of the tasks and wisely do the task tomorrow</em>

 <div align="center">
 	<h2>What does listing the tasks will help you..?</h2>